Javacord/Website/docs/wiki/advanced-topics/performance-tweaks.md

 ## :scissors: Disabling Startup Wait

-By default, Javacord waits for all servers and members being loaded on startup.
+By default, Javacord waits for all servers and members to be loaded on startup.
 You can disable this behavior in the `DiscordApiBuilder` before logging in:
 ```java
 new DiscordApiBuilder()
     .setToken("abc")